microsoft/Kusto-Query-Language/doc/bag-unpackplugin.md

   same type, or `dynamic`, if the values differ in type.

 > [!NOTE]
-> The plugin's output schema depends on the data values, making it as "unpredictable"
-> as the data itself.
-Multiple executions of the plugin, using different
-> data inputs, may produce different output schema.
+> If the OutputSchema is not specified, the plugin's output schema varies according to the input data values.
+Therefore, multiple executions of the plugin using different data inputs, may produce different output schema.

 > [!NOTE]
 > The input data to the plugin must be such that the output schema follows all the rules for a tabular schema.
 In particular: